quattor/quattor.github.com/_development/00-basics.md

 ### Getting started with git

-Lots of good introductions and tutorials using git and github already exists
+Lots of good introductions and tutorials using Git and GitHub already exists

 * [Short animated introduction][lal_git_beginner_animation] (use left/right arrows to navigate)